-2.6.5.1 One of the key assumptions which is critical to achieving reliable estimates of density is that measurements are exact (i.e. distance, angle and cluster size).
-However, distance at sea is notoriously difficult to estimate and any bias in distance estimates (i.e. using a rangefinder) will be reflected in a proportional bias in abundance.
-Measuring errors in distance estimation to animals during surveys is difficult but was achieved on the SCANS-II surveys.
+- 2.6.5.1 One of the key assumptions which is important to achieving reliable estimates of density is that measurements are accurate (i.e. distance, angle and cluster size).
+However, distance at sea is difficult to estimate and any bias in distance estimates (i.e. using a rangefinder) will be reflected in a proportional bias in abundance.
+Measuring errors in distance estimation to animals during surveys is difficult but was achieved on the SCANS-II and -III surveys.
 During these surveys there was no significant relationship between estimated and measured distances for distances estimated by the naked eye within 500 m (Leaper et al., 2011).
 Estimation of angles is also difficult and prone to error.
 These results indicate that strip widths based on naked eye estimates of distance are likely to have a high degree of uncertainty and potential for bias.

-- 2.6.5.2 Another key assumption for achieving reliable estimate of density is that individuals are detected at their initial locations and that there is no responsive movement to the presence of the vessel.
+There are also likely to be uncertainties in relation to the estimated perpendicular distances from the acoustic data but it is not possible to quantify. - 2.6.5.2 Another key assumption for achieving reliable estimates of density is that individuals are detected at their initial locations and that there is no responsive movement to the presence of the vessel.
 If evasive movement occurs prior to detection, as has been suggested may occur for harbour porpoise (e.g. Sveegaard et al., 2013), the results of the estimate of density will be biased low.
-If however, animals move towards the observer prior to being detected a positive bias in estimated density can be expected. - 2.6.5.3 Interpretation of seasonal and spatial patterns in density relies on allowing for covariates which affect the detection probability.
-For all species, sea state was determined from GAMs to have a large impact on detection probability, with an order of magnitude difference for harbour porpoise between sea states 0 and 1 and sea states 2 to 4.
+If, however, animals move towards the observer prior to being detected a positive bias in estimated density can be expected.

+Interpretation of seasonal and spatial patterns in density relies on allowing for covariates which affect the 2.6.5.3 detection probability for both visual and acoustic data.
+In the case of visual surveys, for all species, sea state was determined from GAMs to have a large impact on detection probability, with an order of magnitude difference for harbour porpoise between sea states 0 and 1 and sea states 2 to 4.
 However, as there was relatively little effort in sea states 0 and 1, this could have large implications for the results if the model did not accurately account for the effects of covariates.
+Less is understood about the factors affecting the detection probability of the acoustic dataset.

-- 2.6.5.4 One of the strengths of the aerial video data is that it provides a very precise measure of survey effort: a known area of sea is sampled for a known period of time and within this time and space it is reasonable to assume that all cetaceans at the surface will have been seen. - 2.6.6 Bias and uncertainty in g(0) estimation
+2.6.5.4 One of the strengths of the aerial video data is that it provides a very precise measure of survey effort: a known area of sea is sampled for a known period of time and within this time and space it is reasonable to assume that all cetaceans at the surface will have been seen, although as mentioned above, the effect of sea state on the detectability of marine mammals during aerial surveys has not been well explored to date.

+Bias and uncertainty in g(0) estimation 2.6.6